Universal Multilayer Network Exploration by Random Walk with Restart: Results

-{\bf The normalization of the Supra-heterogeneous adjacency matrix ensures the convergence of the RWR to the steady-state:} The most complex issue is the normalization of the Supra-heterogeneous adjacency matrix into a Transition rate matrix that can be used in equation $[4]$.
-The normalization allows obtaining a Stochastic matrix that guarantees the convergence of the RWR to the steady-state (see proof in supplementary section 1.A.1).
-It is important to note that we have chosen a row normalization.
-The resulting normalized matrix, noted $\mathcal{\widehat{S}}$ is defined in equation [12].
-We generalized the formalism of \cite{Li2010}, established for two heterogeneous monoplex networks, to universal multilayer networks, thanks to intra- and inter- multiplex networks normalization defined in equations [13-14], with $\alpha \in [|1, N|]$, $\beta \in [|1, N|]$, and c the number of bipartite networks where the node $i_{\alpha}$ appears as source multiplex network $\alpha$, noted $M_{\alpha}$.
+The most complex issue is the normalization of the Supra-heterogeneous adjacency matrix into a Transition rate matrix that can be used in equation $[4]$.
+The normalization allows obtaining a Stochastic matrix that guarantees the convergence of the RWR to the steady-state \cite{Langville2006}(see elements of proof in Supplementary Note 1.A.1).
+It is important to note that we have chosen a column normalization.
+The resulting normalized matrix, denoted by $\mathcal{\widehat{S}}$ is defined in equation [12].
+We generalized the formalism of Li and Patra \cite{Li2010} established for two heterogeneous monoplex networks (Supplementary Note 1.D).
+This generalization to universal multilayer networks is done thanks to the intra- and inter- multiplex network normalizations defined in equations [13-14], with $\alpha \in [\![1, N]\!]$, $\beta \in [\![1, N]\!]$.
+In addition, $c_{i_{\alpha}}$ is the number of bipartite networks in which the node $i_{\alpha}$ appears as source of the multiplex network $\alpha$ denoted by $M_{\alpha}$.

+In equation [13], $\widehat{S}_{\alpha \alpha}$ defines the transition probabilities inside a given multiplex network.
+In the case of a multiplex network, if a node has no bipartite interactions with nodes from another multiplex networks, we can use the standard normalization.
+If bipartite interactions exist, then the normalization takes into account the probability that the walker can stay in the multiplex network $(1-\sum_{\beta = 1}^{c_{i_{\alpha}}}\lambda_{\alpha \beta})$.
+In equation [14], $\widehat{S}_{\alpha \beta}$ defines the transition probability between two different multiplex networks.
+There are here three possibilities.
+If the node has no bipartite interactions, the transition probability is equal to zero.
+If the node has bipartite interactions, the transition probability is equal to the standard normalization weighted by the jump probability $(\lambda_{\alpha \beta})$.
+Finally, if the node exists only in the bipartite network, the normalization corresponds to the standard normalization weighted by a modified jump probability.
+This normalization takes into account all the bipartite interactions of the considered node.

-The normalization allows including the parameters $\lambda_{ij}$ to jump between the different multiplex networks (Fig. 2).
-In other words, these parameters weight the jumps from one multiplex network $i$ to another multiplex network $j$, if the bipartite interaction exists.
-Moreover, the standard probability condition of normalization imposes that $\sum_{i=1}^{N} \lambda_{ij} = 1, \forall \, j$, with $N$ the number of multiplex networks.
-Finally, the universal RWR equation is defined as:
+The normalization allows including the parameters $\lambda_{\alpha \beta}$ to jump between the multiplex networks (Fig. 2).
+In other words, these parameters weight the jumps from one multiplex network $\alpha$ to another multiplex network $\beta$, if the bipartite interaction exists.
+Moreover, the standard probability condition of normalization imposes that $\sum_{\alpha=1}^{N} \lambda_{\alpha \beta} = 1, \forall \, \beta$, where $N$ represents the number of multiplex networks.
+Finally, the RWR equation on universal multilayer networks is defined as: